 Although the marketplace is still small for add-ons, it will soon grow to be as vast as the Chrome Web Store.
 It is a simple and intuitive process to add them to your document.
 When you open a document, the add-ons menu will be accessible next to the table option.
 Clicking “Get Add-ons” brings you to a familiar screen that displays all the present Doc Add-ons.

 These add-ons have proven to be beneficial in other aspects of our business too.
 Cloudbakers hold several events throughout the year, and we’re always looking for easier ways to create nametags for all our guests.
-In fact, we have three Google Apps Events in April that we’re getting ready for.
 The Avery Label Merge allows you to create nametags directly in Docs.
 Even better, it will read information from a Google Spreadsheet to automatically create them.
 If you use a Google Form to accept your RSVP’s, the hard work is done for you!
 You can collect the responses from the form and from the same spreadsheet, you can generate nametags.
 Cool!

 For me, by far the coolest aspect of the Google Add-ons is the fact that they were created using Google App Script.
 I previously wrote about the power of Apps Script and how they can help automate processes and workflows for users, but Google Docs Add-ons takes that power to a new level entirely!
 I’m looking forward to developing our own add-ons.This is yet another example of how Google is always updating and adapting their offerings for their customers.
 Google saw how successful the Chrome Store has been for their Chrome users, and decided to open it up for accessibility through more of their products.
 Long story short, Google is always trying to make your digital life easier, more compact, and streamlined.